dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Introduction.md

 ### Architecture
 In the classic ASM model, virtual machines exist within a cloud service.
 Virtual machines are automatically provided with a network interface card (NIC) and an IP address assigned by Azure.
 Additionally, the cloud service contains an external load balancer instance, a public IP address, and default endpoints to allow remote desktop and remote PowerShell traffic for Windows-based virtual machines and Secure Shell (SSH) traffic for Linux-based virtual machines.

-This is a diagram of a typical ASM deployment:
+Typical ASM deployment:
 ![alt tag](/ARM/images/asm_arch.png)

 ARM model removes the use of the Cloud Service (PaaS still uses Cloud Services).
-All VMs live within a Resource Group, which can also contain other types of resource such as storage.
+All VMs live within a Resource Group, which can also contain other types of resources such as storage.
 All the componants - Storage Account, Network compontants, Load Balancer etc. need to be created seperatly, using the appropriate resource provider.

 There are relationships between the resources within the resource providers: